antonella-framework/docs/source/docs/creating-controllers.md

 ---
 title: Creating Controllers
-description: Learn how to create and use controllers in Antonella Framework following the Config.php-driven flow
+description: Learn how to create and use controllers in Antonella Framework following the new config.php-based flow
 extends: _layouts.documentation
 section: content
 ---